 DISCUSSION

 Establishing measures of predictability of social interactions and the resulting relationships between individuals is necessary to understand the complexity of a social group from the perspective of the individual (Dunbar & Shultz, 2010; Lukas & Clutton-Brock, 2018).
 Here, our premise was that interactions are more predictable for participants and bystanders if interaction distributions are consistent over time.
-Our results showed that across communities and species, interaction types vary in predictability, indicating yet again that animal lives cannot be capture using one simplistic measure of complexity: challenges differ within and between species, and we need multi-dimensional measures to quantify where ‘complexity’ really arises.
+Our results showed that across communities and species, interaction types vary in predictability, indicating yet again that animal lives cannot be capturedcaptured using one simplistic measure of complexity: challenges differ within and between species, and we need multi-dimensional measures to quantify where ‘complexity’ really arises.